pslucas0212/rhel-sca-subscriptionmanager/README.md

 - Insights is great tool for seeing and managing RHEL content, and automaticaly patching and remediating your RHEL instances.
 Insights works with RHEL 6.4+, 7.0+ and 8.0+.
 I would recommend enabling Insights regardless of your content subscription strategy.

-- Enable SCA on your Red Hat customer portal account
+## Enable SCA on your Red Hat customer portal account
+- Login in to the Red Hat Customer Portal  -> [Login](https://access.redhat.com/)

 - Create an activation key with no subscriptions attached.